renatorib/react-powerplug/docs/components/Value.md

 ## Value Props

 **initial = ''** *(optional)*
-Specifies the initial value state, must be an string or number.
+Specifies the initial value state, must be a string.
 By default, the initial value state is an empty string.

 ## Value Children Props